unfoldadmin/django-unfold/.github/ISSUE_TEMPLATE/feature_request.md

 <!-- Please provide all the information asked below.
 Without details it is hard to help you and your issue will be closed. -->

+**Did you used AI to write this feature request?**

+For example: Yes or No

 **Do you have any examples?**

 For example: link or screenshot